-ii.
+i.
 Domestic Entities

-The proposed prime recipient and subrecipient(s) must be domestic entities, unless granted a waiver.
+The proposed prime recipient and subrecipient(s) must be domestic entities.
 The following types of domestic entities are eligible to participate as a prime recipient or subrecipient of this FOA:

 - 1. Institutions of higher education;

-- 2. Lage for-profit entities;
+- 2. For-profit entities;

-- 3. Non-profit entities;
+- Nonprofit entities; and

-- 4. State and local governmental entities, and Indian tribes; and
+- 4. State and local governmental entities and federally recognized Indian Tribes (Indian Tribes).

-- 5. DOE/NNSA FFRDCs

-To qualify as a domestic entity, the entity must be organized, chartered or incorporated (or otherwise formed) under the laws of a particular state or territory of the United States; have majority domestic ownership and control; and have a physical place of business in the United States.
+To qualify as a domestic entity, the entity must be organized, chartered, or incorporated (or otherwise formed) under the laws of a particular state or territory of the United States; have majority domestic ownership and control; and have a physical place of business in the United States.